Doctoral Program

 Dissertation Advisor, Research Topic and Progress

-Students are expected to participate in research with a faculty member each quarter until the student identifies a Ph.D. advisor, and the first quarter rotation must be with an Aero/Astro faculty member.
-Research activity is evaluated by the faculty advisor each quarter for all Ph.D. students and the result is recorded using at least one unit of research credit.
-Before the start of the quarter, expectations for research will be set at an initial meeting between the student and the research advisor.
-The Student Services Office will monitor your research rotation participation each quarter.
+Students are expected to engage in research with a faculty member each quarter until they identify a Ph.D. advisor.
+The first quarter of research must be conducted with an Aero/Astro faculty member.
+Research activities are evaluated by the faculty advisor each quarter for all Ph.D. students, and the results are documented through at least one unit of research credit (AA 290 or 290S).
+Before the start of each quarter, expectations for the research will be established during an initial meeting between the student and their research advisor.
+The Student Services Office will monitor your participation in research rotations each quarter.
 If you do not participate in research, you may no longer be in good standing in your Ph.D. program and risk losing funding support.
-Funding for new students supports up to four quarters in a rotation program.
-The arrangement between the student and the faculty member supervising your research may be for the entire academic year or for a shorter period.
-The latter would enable a student to work with different faculty members exploring different areas of research until the student identifies a Ph.D. advisor.
-This provides you with the opportunity to find the group that is best suited to your research interests.

 When the research advisor is from outside the Aero/Astro department, the student must also identify a primary faculty co-advisor from within the department to provide guidance on departmental requirements and opportunities.
 The co-advisor must be a member of the student’s Reading Committee and Oral Exam Committee.